yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 > ... the comparative nature of Puppet, which uses `md5` checksums for content, ...

-As of Puppet 7, the default digest algorithm is SHA256 [PUP-10583](https://www.puppet.com/docs/puppet/7/release_notes_puppet.html#enhancements_puppet_7-0-0-pup-10583).
+As of Puppet 7, the default digest algorithm is SHA256.
+See [PUP-10583](https://www.puppet.com/docs/puppet/7/release_notes_puppet.html#enhancements_puppet_7-0-0-pup-10583).

 ---